 ARTIST | PRINTMAKER

 A portfolio of the witnesses takes as its subject a selection of video testimonies from Yahad-In Unum Archive and Research Center in Paris.
 During my visit, I viewed witness testimonies of the mass execution of the Jewish population in Eastern Europe (1941-1943) from the town in which my grandmother went into hiding, and likely where she was killed.
-Ten portraits and excerpts of testimony from several witnesses are included in this folded lithographic print.
+Ten portraits and excerpts of testimony from several witnesses are included in this folded lithographic print (in French / English translation).